 4. XTB – Best for Customers Support

-XTB also makes it to the list of best stock companies in the UK because of its superior customer support services.
-This support team is available 24/5, is highly responsive, and highly qualified.
+XTB also makes it to this list because of its customer support services.
+This support team is available 24/5 to attend to your queries.
 It is also easily accessible on phone, through live chat on the website and app, and by email.
-It is then complemented by a rich FAQs section and XTB blogs on the website that provides quick redress to the most common problems affecting stock CFD traders.
+It is then complemented by a rich FAQs section and XTB blogs on the website that addresses common problems affecting stock CFD traders.

-To enjoy these stellar support services from XTB, start by creating a stock trader account with XTB.
-The registration process is straightforward and the approval time fast.
+Get started by creating a Stock Trader account with XTB.
+The registration process is straightforward with fast approval time.

-Unlike other UK stock brokerages like eToro and Capital.com, XTB doesn’t support the purchase of real stocks on its trading platform.
-Here, you can only trade stock CFDs.
+Unlike other UK brokerages like eToro and Capital.com, XTB doesn’t support the purchase of real stocks on its trading platform.
+Here, you can only trade CFD assets.
 You nevertheless get to buy and sell 1800+ CFDs for some of the most popular stocks on the London stock exchange and stock exchanges across the world.

 Nevertheless, you can open sizeable trades when you use their maximum leverage of 5X the trade capital.
 And the supported deposit and withdrawal methods on XTB include credit cards, debit cards, bank wire transfers, Skrill, and Paysafe.

 Note that XTB is a no-commission broker.
 Therefore, when trading stock CFDs on the platform, you will only have to pay a highly variable but competitive spread and an equally variable roll-over fee for margined trades that remain open overnight.
 Deposits are also free but withdrawals below the £60 limit attract a fixed processing fee of £12.
-The UK stock broker is also quite transparent with its trading fees, in that it allows you to view the cost of trade before you hit the buy or sell button.
+The UK-based broker also allows you to view the cost of the trade before you hit the buy or sell button.

 XTB is also registered in the UK and licensed by the Financial Conduct Authority (FCA).
-Client deposits into UK are also insured with the FSCS for up to £85,000.
-The online broker even maintains a physical office in One Canada Square, Canary Wharf, E14 5AA, London.
+Client deposits into the UK are also insured with the FSCS for up to £85,000.
+The online broker even maintains a physical office in London.

 In addition to listing some of the popular shares for companies listed on the London stock exchange, XTB exposes you to stock CFDs from the following foreign stock exchanges.

-- Rich educational tools: The XTB website is rich in trade education content on the Learn-to-Trade section and you are also presented with a free demo account where you practice trade and perfect trade strategies.
+- Rich educational tools: The XTB website is rich in trading education content in the Learn-to-Trade section and you are also presented with a free demo account where you practice your trading strategies.

 - Multi trader platform: XTB is available on the proprietary web trading platform, xStation5, and mobile app xStation Mobile.

-- Not available on MT4: You can only access XTB via the broker’s proprietary trading platform.
+- Does not offer MT4 platform: You can only access XTB via the broker’s proprietary trading platform.
 It is not available on universal trader platforms like MT4 or MT5.

 5. Plus500 – Best for Beginners

-Plus500 features on our list of best brokers UK as the best trading platform for beginners.
-It makes it here because it has one of the easiest onboarding processes and maintains a highly intuitive user interface.
+Plus500 has an easy onboarding process.
 It also features a wide range of educational content, especially the Trader’s Guide which teaches novice investors how to interact with different financial instruments.
 These newbies are then allowed to practice trade and perfect a strategy in the free Plus500 demo trader account.

 There is no maximum investing amount and you have access to leverages of up to 1:5 when trading stock on Plus500.

-Deposits and your first 5 withdrawals of the month are free.
-Plus500 is also a commission-free brokerage that maintains highly competitive trading fees.
+Deposits and withdrawals are free with Plus500.
+The company is also a commission-free brokerage that maintains highly competitive trading fees.
 These include a highly variable spread for different stocks and an equally variable rollover fee for overnight funding.
-The only other fee Plus500 charges is the currency conversion fee for non-GBP deposits and a £10 inactivity fee for dormant trader accounts.
+The only other fees Plus500 charges are the currency conversion fee for non-GBP deposits and a £10 inactivity fee for dormant trader accounts.

-Like all the other stockbrokers featured on this guide, Plus500 is secured, registered in the UK and licensed by the Financial Conduct Authority (FCA).
-It is also highly reputed and is one of the few brokerages that are listed and actively traded on the London stock exchange.
+Like all the other brokers featured in this guide, Plus500 is registered in the UK and authorized by the Financial Conduct Authority (FCA).

 Among the 2000+ instruments listed on Plus500 is a host of stocks and shares listed on the LSE and foreign stock exchanges in 25 other countries including: